zio/zio/docs/datatypes/contextual/zenvironment.md

 )
 ```

-From a ZIO Environment point of view, we can think of `ZIO` as the following function:
+From a ZIO environment point of view, we can think of `ZIO` as the following function:

 ```scala
 type ZIO[R, E, A] = ZEnvironment[R] => Either[E, A]